Fiware-Community/kubernetes-in-FiwareLab/docs/source/K8sIntegration.rst

 3. **Automated Rollouts & Rollback**: This can be achieved by rolling update.
 Rolling updates are the default strategy to update the running version of your app.
 With every new update cycle the previously launched Pod is removed and in its place a  newer Pod with latest updates is launched incrementally.
 When any change is introduced that breaks production, then there should be  a plan to roll back that change.
 Kubernetes and kubectl offer a simple mechanism to roll back changes to its resources such as Deployments.

-Support for Kubernetes will be provided in 3 Phases as:

-**PHASE 1:** Fiware VM's K8s User Support through command line using Ansible playbooks

-**PHASE 2:** Feature support:

-1. Manual creation & updating GEs

-2. Persistent Storage

-3. Security Improvements

-4. Network configurations options

-**PHASE 3:** UI support to create and manage Kubernetes cluster for the user.

 Architecture of Fiware User VM's K8s Support through CLI
 ----------------------------------------------
 K8s cluster would be created over provided Fiware Lab nodes and architecture would look like below.